Bylaws & Constitution

 6. GENERAL MEETING

-6.1 An Annual General Meeting shall be held after the end of the normal racing season and before the Club's Annual Dinner.
-The meeting will generally be held in early November.
+6.1 An Annual General Meeting shall be held after the end of the normal riding season.
+The meeting will generally be held in November or early December.

 6.2 The A.G.M. will be held at a convenient location and will be advised to all members in the club website at least two weeks before the club date of the meeting.